 Table 3 shows the estimates for various specifications of our baseline regression, progressively saturated with fixed effects.
 In the regressions shown in the first three columns the dependent variable is the change in book leverage.
 The specification in Column 1 includes country, industry and year effects, that in Column 2 country-industry and year effects, and that in Column 3 country-industry-year effects and firm-level controls.
-In the last two columns the dependent variable is an indicator variable for debt issuance: the specification in Column 4 includes country-industry and year effects, while Column 5 includes country-industry-year effects and firm-level controls.
+15 In the last two columns the dependent variable is an indicator variable for debt issuance: the specification in Column 4 includes country-industry and year effects, while Column 5 includes country-industry-year effects and firm-level controls.

 The first row shows that the estimated coefficient for the interaction between the real estate shock and seniority (λ_1) is positive, as predicted by the strategic debt model, and highly significant in all specifications.
 Given an increase in the value of its real estate holdings, that is, a firm whose employees have high seniority in liquidation will increase its leverage more than an identical firm whose employees have lower seniority.
-The effect is also economically significant: a shift from the lowest seniority (1.5) to the highest (7) increases the leverage growth induced by the shock by 35% of its standard deviation, in the specification of Column 3.
-This result contrasts with the credit rationing model of Section 2.2, which predicts that the appreciation of a firm's real estate value will increase its financial capacity and thus its indebtedness, but that the response of leverage should be weaker, not stronger, for firms whose employees have high seniority in bankruptcy.
+The effect is also economically significant: if employees' seniority rank increases by one, the leverage growth induced by the shock increases by about 6% of its standard deviation, in the specification of Column 3.
+This result contrasts with the credit rationing model of